amrut-asm/extender/README.md

+##### If your driver supports 802.11s then you should _NOT_ be looking into this solution.
+This is a ROUTING solution (aka NAT) and you are _GUARANTEED_ to face problems this way.

+##### The code hosted here is more of a POC rather than a solution.

 ##### Warning: I do not consider myself a networking expert.
 Do not take my words religiously.
 If I'm mistaken anywhere in this text or the code, please let me know.

 ## This project uses the following program written by Jouni Malinen:
 hostapd (https://w1.fi/hostapd/) for access point creation and authentication (WPA etc.)